 The cost share for each prescription drug is based on which Tier it is in.
 The number of tiers may vary based on the Plan Design.
-Generally, the lowest tier contains Generic or low cost medications.
+Generally, the lowest tier contains Generic or low-cost medications.
 The next higher tiers contain preferred name brand medications or non-preferred brand name formulary medications and specified high cost generic drugs.
 Cost shares typically increase as the tier increases.
-Specialty medications are found in the highest tier and have the highest cost share.
-Specialty medications are limited to no more than a one month supply and must be pre-approved by either GlobalHealth Pharmacy (Commercials) or CVS Caremark (Medicare).
+Specialty medications may have the highest Tier.
+Specialty medications are limited to no more than a one-month supply and must be pre-approved by either GlobalHealth Pharmacy Department (Commercial) or CVS Caremark (Medicare Advantage).

-Please refer to the Member materials for Plan specific formularies, drug tiers and cost shares at www.GlobalHealth.com
+Please refer to the Member materials for Plan specific formularies, drug tiers and cost shares at www.GlobalHealth.com.